Radiator and cooling system troubleshooting tips

 Always wear eye protection when dealing with coolant leaks, as they may drip or spray under pressure.
 Glasses or goggles are both acceptable forms of eye protection for this project.

 Step 3 – Check the radiator cap for damage

 Another common point of failure in coolant systems is the radiator cap.
 When functioning properly, the radiator cap can release excess pressure that builds up in your coolant system, but over time it can become worn out or stuck.
-If the radiator cap looks rusty, is corroded or caked in grime, it may be the cause of your coolant issues.
+If the radiator cap looks rusty, is corroded, or is caked in grime, it may be the cause of your coolant issues.
 Replace your radiator cap simply by unscrewing it and screwing in a replacement.
 Radiator caps are inexpensive and can usually be purchased at your local auto parts store.
 Never remove the radiator cap from an engine that is still warm.
 It could spray hot coolant and burn you.

 Step 4 – Visually inspect the water pump if you can

-The water pump in your vehicle pumps the water and coolant mixture through the engine and into the radiator where air flow helps to dissipate the heat.
+The water pump in your vehicle pumps the water and coolant mixture through the engine and into the radiator where airflow helps to dissipate the heat.
 Look for signs that your water pump is leaking or has failed if it is visible in your engine bay.
 The water pump is belt driven, so inspect the belt for damage that indicates that the water pump pulley has stopped moving and has been rubbing against the belt.